VictoriaShalabaeva/Accardo-Lab/README.md

 ### Testing User Stories from User Experience (UX) Section

-Please see the [Here](testing_user_stories.md) to find the user stories testing with corresponding screenshots.
+Please see [Here](testing_user_stories.md) to find the user stories testing with corresponding screenshots.

 ### Testing Functionality, Usability and Responsiveness

-The manual testing is described in [Here](manual_testing.md).
+The manual testing is described [Here](manual_testing.md).

 ### Further Testing

 - The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools (see results in Figure S3 in [Supp Info](supp-info.md)).

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari (on iPhoneXR) browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and Huawei Mate 20.

-- The screen sizes and devices tested in browser dev tools include:
+- The screen sizes and devices tested in Chrome DevTools include:

     - 1920 x 1080
     - 1600 x 992